 MUS 0630 Jazz Historiography (3 cr.)
 P: Passing score on Jazz History Proficiency Exam or completion of recommended remedial course.
+For DM Jazz Studies majors only.
 A study of the various traditions of writing jazz history and typical perspectives and biases held by authors writing about jazz.
 Students will develop the ability to understand an author's perspective and biases and how that influences what and how they write.

 MUS 0645 Special Projects in Jazz 1 (2 cr.)
+P: For DM Jazz Studies majors only.
 In this course students will define and develop a creative or research project.
 The project will be self-directed, with guidance from a faculty mentor, related to the student's professional goals.
 The project will be disseminated publicly as part of 0646 Special Projects in Jazz 2.